GrantJG/GGoedjen.github.io/README.md

 <h3>Fipronil</h3>

 Fipronil has a comparatively lower solubility in water and significantly higher sorption to soils and sediments.
 Fipronil's moderately hydrophobic structure means that it readily partitions to soil and has limited transport in water and air.
 Strong sorption to solids leads to a high fraction of fipronil retained in soil, sediment, and compost with few available routes from horizontal transfer to other media.
 That being said, fipronil has been observed at lower concentrations but at similar rates to neonicotinoids and other insecticides and it believed to use particulate in water and air to hitch a ride in streams and wind to contaminated secondary locations.
+Fipronil has relatively low rates of photolysis, hydrolysis, and microbial degradation in sediment and water.
+WHen degradation products do form, they are often eaully as toxic and have similar half-lives ranging in the thousands of days.

 <h2>Why Should You Care?</h2>